Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

 \subsection{Implementation of coupled WMLES solver}

 A generic difference between the two models considered in this study is noted here from the implementation standpoint.
-Since the ODE Equilibrium wall model is a one-dimensional and truly local (i.e. it does not require information from the neighboring cells), for a given wall-face, its implementation and coupling to the LES solver is restricted to a single point in the LES grid (the matching location) and does not require communication protocols with the rest of the grid.
-On the contrary, the Integral wall-model requires data from neighbouring wall-faces to compute surface gradients, which necessitates the development of a proper algorithm with well-defined communication protocols for this method, especially given the parallelism and partitioning in the LES solver.
-With this in mind, a general algorithm is provided for the integral wall-model in algorithm \ref{algo:WM}.
+Since the ODE Equilibrium wall model is a one-dimensional and truly local (i.e. it does not require information from the neighboring wall-faces), for a given wall-face, its implementation and coupling to the LES solver is restricted to a single point in the LES grid (the matching location) and does not require communication protocols with the rest of the LES grid.
+On the contrary, integral NEQWM requires data from the neighbouring wall-faces to compute surface gradients, which necessitates the development of a proper algorithm with well-defined communication protocols for this method, especially given the parallelism and partitioning in the LES solver.
+With this in mind, a general algorithm is provided for the integral NEQWM in algorithm \ref{algo:WM}.
 It is however noted that most of the generic steps in this algorithm are still applicable to the ODE Equilibrium wall-model.
+A pictorial representation of the same algorithm is also provided in figure \ref{fig:algorithm_schematic}.
 The steps of this algorithm are described below.

-The wall-model internal variables and the associated "wall-variables" stored in LES cells are initialized by the solver.
-As a one-time pre-processing step, the mapping routine establishes mapping between wall-faces of WM and all the cells in LES grid for rest of the simulation, as detailed in \S \ref{sec:mapping} At each step of the simulation, the LES solver and the wall-model are advanced sequentially.
-First, the wall model computes the wall-shear stress and imposes it as a Neumann boundary condition in the LES solver at each wall-face.
-Furthermore, the wall-variables whose spatial gradients are to be computed in equation \ref{eqn:iWMx_discretized} are broadcasted to the cells in the LES grid.
-These "wall-variables" can now be treated as cell-variables and their gradients can be readily computed using a CV-gradient routine (see \S \ref{sec:surface_grad} for details).
-The LES is advanced in time using RK3 method and the resulting LES variables as well as the gradients of wall-variables from the previous time step are passed back to the wall-model, which then advances in time using the Explicit Euler method.
+The wall-model internal variables and the associated ``wall variables'' stored in LES cells are initialized by the solver.
+As a one-time pre-processing step, the mapping routine establishes mapping between the wall-faces of the wall model and all the cells in LES grid for the rest of the simulation, as detailed in \S \ref{sec:mapping} At each step of the simulation, the LES solver and the wall model are advanced sequentially.
+First, the wall model computes the wall shear stress and imposes it as a Neumann boundary condition in the LES solver at each wall face.
+Furthermore, the wall variables whose spatial gradients are to be computed in equation \ref{eqn:iWMx_discretized} are broadcasted to the cells in the LES grid, based on the mapping established earlier.
+These ``wall variables'' can now be treated as cell variables and their gradients can be readily computed using the cell-based gradient routine native to CharLES (see \S \ref{sec:surface_grad} for details).
+The LES is advanced in time using RK3 method and the resulting LES variables as well as the gradients of wall variables from the previous time step are passed back to the wall model, which then advances in time using the Explicit Euler method.